mtlynch/mtlynch.io/content/book-reports/antiracist/index.md

 * It's impossible to be "not racist."
   * In other words, you can't be "neutral" in the fight for racial equality.
   * Doing nothing tacitly endorses the status quo, so to do nothing in the fight for racial justice is to be racist.
-* Many racists describe themselves as "not racist" so we need a word that more clearly identifies racists.
+* Many racists describe themselves as "not racist," so we need a word that more clearly identifies racists.
   * Specifically, the word can't depend on private motivations because it's impossible for others to know someone's true intentions.
 * Antiracists actively fight to achieve racial equity.
 Everyone else is a racist.
-  * Antiracists are judged based on outcomes not intentions.
+  * Antiracists are judged based on outcomes, not intentions.
-  * If you do something with antiracist intentions but it fails to achieve greater racial equity, your action was racist and you were racist in the moment of committing that action.
+  * If you do something with antiracist intentions, but it fails to achieve greater racial equity, your action was racist, and you were racist in the moment of committing that action.
 * Calling a person or action racist is not a moral judgment but a statement of fact.
   * It's similar to calling a law progressive or regressive based on which social classes benefit from the law.
 * People are not permanently racist or antiracist.